build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 and [trustful communication use-cases](../../../#next-steps).

-Ockam's Identity and Trust features plug into existing workforce identity and enterprise access policy engines to enable **dynamically created, policy-drive, short-lived, granularly authorized, least-privileged access to specific remote services**.
+Ockam's Identity and Trust features plug into existing workforce identity and enterprise access policy engines to enable **dynamically created, policy-driven, short-lived, granularly authorized, least-privileged access to specific remote services**.

 This approach minimizes the vulnerability surface of remote access.
 Inlets can be opened just-in-time